 PUA: You can apply for PUA assistance now.
 If you have filed and been denied for regular unemployment since off work due to COVID-19, you do not have to file a new claim.
 You will be notified of your potential PUA eligibility and any action needed on your part.
 You should continue to file your weekly certifications.

-PUC: The $600 federal supplement provided under the FPUC is effective the week beginning March 29, 2020 for those eligible to receive a regular unemployment weekly payment.
-Payments to eligible recipients began the week of April 12, 2020.
+PUC: The $600 federal supplement provided under the FPUC became effective the week beginning March 29, 2020 and ended on July 25, 2020.

 PEUC: Missouri anticipates that it will also begin rolling out the provisions of the PEUC program beginning the week of April 26, 2020.
 This program will provide up to an additional 13 weeks of unemployment to those that have exhausted their regular unemployment benefits.
 Once the PEUC program is operational, the DES will notify all potentially eligible individuals who have previously applied for benefits.
 Missouri encourages claimants who have exhausted their unemployment benefits, and still have an active benefits year, to continue to file weekly requests for payment.